pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/organizing-your-project.rst

 Discussion
 -----------

-- What is the benefit have a standard directory structure?

-- We used pip to install the Flask package, in python circles packages are often called `eggs`, can you guess why?

-- In what way do conventions make source code more maintainable?

 - Any thoughts on what happens when you use virtualenv and the `source bin/activate` command?

 - What do you think happens when you set the `http_proxy` environment variable.?

+- What benefits are there in having a standard directory structure?

+- Did we need to declare where to look for templates and static files?

+- In what way do conventions make source code more maintainable?

 .. _the new hotness: http://s3.pixane.com/pip_distribute.png
 .. _flask starter scaffold: http://dl.dropbox.com/u/1004432/flask_starter.zip